Drifsy/Developer-Portfolio/README.md

 # IT Portfolio
-Showcasing the projects and work done in the field of software development and data science.
+Showcasing larger-scale projects from the field of software development and data science.
-Programming mainly in Python, R, and MATLAB.
+Programming the majority of projects in Python, R, and MATLAB.
-Lists all completed courses and certificates from the IT field.
-Contains also projects that I currently work on.
+Contains also incompleted projects.